Davsan88/guidesAndNotes/aws_practitioner.md

 #### AWS Compute Optimizer
 AWS Compute Optimizer analyzes your AWS resources and usage patterns to recommend optimal configurations to reduce cost and improve performance.

+#### EC2 Auto Scaling Group (ASGs)
+Auto Scaling Groups (ASGs) ensure you have the right number of EC2 instances available to handle the load for your applications, automatically scaling up or down based on demand.

 ### VMs, Containers & Serverless